2007–08 Serie A

 The 2007–08 Serie A (known as the Serie A TIM for sponsorship reasons) was the 106th season of top-tier Italian football, the 76th in a round-robin tournament.
 It started on 25 August 2007 and ended on 18 May 2008.
-Internazionale successfully defended the championship on the final day of the season, finishing first with 85 points, three ahead of Roma.
+Internazionale Milano successfully defended the championship on the final day of the season, finishing first with 85 points, three ahead of Roma.

 Events

 Plusvalenze investigation

 Inquiries are being conducted by the CO.VI.SOC.
 (Italian football's financial watchdogs) into the finances of four Serie A clubs (Internazionale, Milan, Sampdoria, and Reggina) who stand accused of falsely inflating player values — a practice known as plusvalenze in Italian — in order to qualify financially for the 2005–06 Serie A. If the allegations prove true, penalties could range from fines to point deductions, relegation to Serie B, and even the stripping of Internazionale's 2005-06 scudetto, which was stripped from Juventus as a result of the Calciopoli scandal before being awarded to Internazionale.